openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/paradigm/cj-page-custom-components-lifecycle.md

             .backgroundColor(this.btnColor)
             .onClick({
                 _ =>
-                // When this.showChild is false, delete Child component and execute Child aboutToDisappear this.showChild = false
+                // When this.showChild is false, delete the Child component and execute Child aboutToDisappear this.showChild = false
             })

-            // Push to Page page, execute onPageHide Button("push to next page")
+            // Push to the Page page and execute onPageHide Button("push to next page")
             .onClick({
                 _ =>
-                Router.push(url: "Page")
+                getUIContext().getRouter().pushUrl(url: "Page")
             })
         }
     }